Highlander Cat vs Havana Brown: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Highlander Cat and Havana Brown.
 Highlander Cat requires high levels of exercise and engagement, while Havana Brown needs moderate to high activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Highlander Cat owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Havana Brown.
 Under-exercised cats of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Highlander Cat and Havana Brown.
 Highlander Cat has low grooming needs, while Havana Brown requires low maintenance.
 Professional grooming costs reflect these differences: Highlander Cat owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Havana Brown.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners